ericsalim/xmerl_xml_indent/README.md

 `XmerlXmlIndent` uses LF (`\n`) as the EOL character and two spaces as the indent.

-If you want to customize this behavior, use can create a custom module.
+If you want to customize this behavior, you can create a custom module.
 For example:

 ```elixir
 defmodule XmerlXmlIndentCustom do